donut/responsive-images-php/README.md

 ## Questions/Comments

 Open up an issue!
-Take a look at the code.
-I've tried to comment things well.
+Also, everything has been documented, hopefully well, taking a look at the code may answer your questions.